opws/opws-dataset/docs/fields.md

 How long after issuance the reset token is valid for, as a human-abbreviated string ("24h" is common).

+## password.reset.token.expects

+Space-separated string of things the password reset page expects before resetting the password.
+Tokens:

+- "requester-ip" (IP requesting the page must be the same IP the email was requested from)

 ## password.reset.token.login

 Whether the reset token works as login credentials.
 Valid values: